Robust Upper Bounds for Adversarial Training: Conclusions

 \section{Conclusions}

-We developed two new methods for robust training of neural networks, both of which provide a new objective function in closed form solution that can be effectively trained with backpropagation.
-First, we found an approximated upper bound for the robust loss by incorporating the first order approximation of the network's output layer.
-This method does not provide security guarantees against adversarial attacks but it performs very well across a variety of data sets when the uncertainty set is small.
-Second, by extending state-of-the-art tools from robust optimization to non-convex and non-concave functions, we were able to construct an exact upper bound for the robust counterpart of the min-max problem, thus obtaining a new robust loss than can be tractably minimized for many applications.
-Experimental results show that this method has a performance edge for larger uncertainty sets.
-Both methods run significantly faster than adversarial training, although their memory requirements increase proportionally to the dimension of the input.
+We developed two new methods for adversarial training of neural networks, both of which provide an upper bound of the adversarial loss by considering the whole network at once instead of \textcolor{black}{applying convex relaxations} and propagating bounds for each layer separately as in previous works.
+First, we found an empirical upper bound by incorporating the first order approximation of the network's output layer.
+This method does not provide security guarantees against adversarial attacks but it performs very well across a variety of data sets when the uncertainty set is small and it stands out for its simplicity.
+Second, by extending state-of-the-art tools from RO to non-convex and non-concave functions, we were able to construct a provable upper bound of the adversarial loss.
+Experimental results show that this method has a performance edge for larger uncertainty sets, and importantly, this method can certify the non-existance of adversarial attacks bounded in $L_1$ norm.
+The two proposed upper bounds are in closed-form and can be effectively minimized with backpropagation.
 Lastly, we provide evidence that adding robustness can improve the natural accuracy of neural networks for classification problems with tabular or vision data.

+For future work we are interested in extending the RUB approach for other types of norms as well as understanding how the tightness of the proposed upper bounds change across layers in order to facilitate further improvements.
+Adversarial robustness is crucial in the development of more secure machine learning systems, and we hope that our work will inspire further research in this important area.

 \paragraph{Code Availability Statement.} All the code to reproduce the results can be found here: \url{https://github.com/kimvc7/Robustness}.
 An illustrative example on how to use the code to train a network is provided here: \url{https://colab.research.google.com/github/kimvc7/Robustness/blob/main/demo.ipynb}